Chefs Notes

 Neutral Oils

 Neutral oils are those that have very little to no flavour.
 These include canola, sunflower, peanut, safflower, and others.
 For stir-frying I generally use canola oil as it is what I usually have on hand.
-It has a high smoke point, as do the other oils I listed which make them all perfect for using in a stir-fry.
+It has a high smoke point, as do the other oils I listed which makes them all perfect for using in a stir-fry.
 Ideally, our wok will be very, very hot so we need to use oils that will stand up to the heat.

 Flavoured Oils